The Details That Make CLI Tools Feel Professional

 Repeat int

-}The parser is 430 lines with 434 lines of tests.
+}The execution engine processes actions sequentially instead of walking parallel arrays.
+430 lines of parser, 434 lines of tests.
 The tests cover valid scripts, error cases (unterminated strings, unknown commands), edge cases (empty scripts, adjacent sleeps), and repeat semantics (Down 3 produces three separate Down actions).

-The old interface still works for backward compatibility, but I haven’t used it since writing the parser.
+The old interface still works for backward compatibility.
+I haven’t used it since writing the parser.
 Neither has anyone else.
 When the better interface exists, the worse one dies naturally.
+No deprecation notice required.

 3. Safe Symlink Restoration: Don’t Delete What You Can’t Recreate